Psyched4Data/Portfolio-Projects/README.md

 # Portfolio-Projects
 This repository contains all of the files related to my portfolio projects.
-Work in Progress.
+Some items are a work in progress.